programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 {% include figure.html filename="en-or-data-into-choropleth-maps-with-python-and-folium-04.png" alt="A choropleth map of the US showing how the Fisher-Jenks algorithm creates different bins of data" caption="Figure 4.
 The map colorized by the Fisher-Jenks algorithm." %}

 This is an improvement: the map shows a better range of contrasts.
-We can see that there are a fair number of counties outside the Southwest where police have killed several people (Florida, the Northwest, etc.)
+You can see that there are a fair number of counties outside the Southwest where police have killed several people (Florida, the Northwest, etc.)

 But the scale is almost impossible to read!
 The algorithm correctly found natural breaks -- most of the values are less than 76, but at the lower end of the scale the numbers are illegible.